darkarp/malkit/README.md

 ### Installation

 Chromepass requires [Python] 3.6+ to run.
 It has been tested on a full anaconda installation but it doesn't necessariliy require it.
+It doesn't work with Python 3.8 yet
 The instructions on the full setup are below.

 **Setup Anaconda environment:**